orlangure/gnomock/README.md

 ```

 With Gnomock it is easy to setup complex environments using multiple presets.
-It could be done in parallel:
+It could be done in parallel.
+For example, below is a dependency stack of a Go
+program that uses Postgres database, Redis cache, AWS S3 storage and AWS SES:

 ```go
 containers, err := gnomock.InParallel().